Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 What Does Zebra Tarantula Eat?

 Many pet retailers have Zebra tarantula food, which consists of mealworms, live crickets, Dubia roaches, flightless fruit flies, and other insects.
-To ensure that your Zebra tarantulas receive the proper nutrients, make sure your feeders are “gut-loaded” (meaning that if you feed them properly, they will feed your pet well as well).
-You may also provide a variety of feeder insects for your tarantulas.
+Feed your feeder insects properly to ensure they are “gut-loaded” with nutrients.
+By doing so, you help your Zebra tarantulas receive the essential nutrition they need.

 A tiny pinky mouse can be a treat for your tarantulas, though many keepers suggest avoiding offering them anything with excessive calcium content.
 Nonetheless, the nutrition and quantity need to be determined by the tarantula’s size and should be monitored by a veterinarian.
 For instance, three to four crickets for juveniles, one medium-sized cricket for slings, and five to six crickets can be given to adult tarantulas.